Russtopia/bacillus/README.md

 A job containing the above would present a form with a text box, a dropdown list and a checkbox for each of the job parameters.
 Each variable is added to the job's environment variables.

+## Job Pipeline Views

+There is support for a simple 'pipeline view' of the stages of running jobs.
+See the 'stage' function in examples ```workdir/hkexsh_pushbuild.sh``` and ```workdir/bacillus-pushbuild.sh```.
+Stages up to and including the running stage will be displayed at the end of the running job's entry in the runlog view.

 ## Example Run
 Prerequisites: golang (for example hkexsh_pushbuild.sh build script as well as bacill&mu;s itself)